flutter/website/src/docs/cookbook/plugins/play-video.md

 `VideoPlayerController` class allows you to connect to different types of videos and control playback.

 Before you can play videos, you must also `initialize` the controller.
-This will establish the connection to the video and prepare the controller for playback.
+This establishes the connection to the video and prepare the controller for playback.

 To create an initialize the `VideoPlayerController`, please: